voxpupuli/puppet-bacula/README.md

 - move bacula::params::ssl_dir to bacula::ssl::ssl_dir
 - users are required to set baculs::ssl::ssl_dir

-The following classes have been relocated as well.
+The following classes/defines have been relocated as well.
 Please update any references of the former to reference the latter.

-- move class bacula::fileset to bacula::director::fileset
+- move define bacula::fileset to bacula::director::fileset

 Other data changes are as follows.